I will be approaching this subject from an interiors instagram account perspective, but these principles can apply to any area of interest.

 How do you decide which hashtags to use?

 To think of 30 different hashtags off the top of your head could be really hard and you want the hashtags to be relevant and meaningful to your posts, so how can you do it?
-Here are some ways that I have found to be helpful:
+Read on for four ways to do this, that I have found to be helpful.

 - Use a brand’s hashtag when featuring their product